CharlesSchimmel/md-graph/README.md

     from the target NODES a subgraph should traverse.

 ### Backlinks
+Backlinks are the files that link to a given file. `foo.md` is a backlink of `bar.md` if `foo.md` links to `bar.md`.
+It can also be thought of as the local subgraph of a file with the arrows reversed.

 ```
 Usage: md-graph backlinks NODES [--depth ARG]
   The backlinks (reverse subgraph) of a node